 At Bletchley Park in the UK, meanwhile, the British had decrypted two Italian messages from Rome to Rhodes, as well as one German message to the X Fliegerkorps, indicating the imminence of an operation around Crete.
 This 'Ultra' intelligence was quickly forwarded to Alexandria, where Admiral Sir Andrew Cunningham was thus able to dispose the forces of his Mediterranean Fleet to maximum effect.

-The British and Australian warships of the Mediterranean Fleet were centred on Cunningham’s Force ‘A’ with the fleet carrier Formidable and battleships Warspite (Cunningham’s flagship), Barham and Valiant, supported by the fleet destroyers of Commander H. Waller’s 10th Destroyer Flotilla (Greyhound, Griffin and Australian Stuart), and Captain P. J. Mack’s 14th Destroyer Flotilla (Jervis, Janus, Mohawk and Nubian), as well as Hotspur and Havock.
-A second and lighter force, Vice Admiral H. D. Pridham-Wippell’s Force ‘B’, was based on the light cruisers Ajax, Gloucester, Orion and Australian Perth, together with the destroyers Hasty, Hereward and Ilex of the 2nd Destroyer Flotilla.
+The British and Australian warships of the Mediterranean Fleet were centred on Cunningham’s Force 'A' with the fleet carrier Formidable and the battleships Warspite (Cunningham’s flagship), Barham and Valiant, supported by the fleet destroyers of Commander H. Waller’s 10th Destroyer Flotilla (Greyhound, Griffin and Australian Stuart), and Captain P. J. Mack’s 14th Destroyer Flotilla (Jervis, Janus, Mohawk and Nubian), as well as Hotspur and Havock.
+A second and lighter force, Vice Admiral H. D. Pridham-Wippell’s Force 'B', was based on the light cruisers Ajax, Gloucester, Orion and Australian Perth, together with the destroyers Hasty, Hereward and Ilex of the 2nd Destroyer Flotilla.

 Further strength was available, if required, in the form of those other warships currently in the area as escorts for the AG.9 convoy from Alexandria to Greece and the GA.8 convoy from Greece to Alexandria: these included the light anti-aircraft cruisers Calcutta and Carlisle, and the destroyers Defender, Jaguar and Australian Vampire with the AG.9 convoy, and the light anti-aircraft cruiser Bonaventure and the destroyers Decoy and Juno with the GA.8 convoy.

-A decisive element in the battle that was about to take place was the fact that none of the Italian ships had radar but several of the British ships did possess this invaluable asset.
+A decisive element in the battle that was about to take place was the fact that none of the Italian ships had radar but several of the British ships did possess this invaluable tactical asset.

 As noted above, moreover, the interception was made possible by 'Ultra' intelligence, stemming from the fact that the British cryptanalysis team at Bletchley Park had broken the Italian C38M code in September 1940, which indicated that the Italians had, under German pressure, decided to intercept and destroy British convoys transporting men and equipment from Egypt to Greece.
 This fact was, of course, carefully concealed from the Italians by ensuring there was a plausible reason for the Allies to have detected and intercepted the Italian fleet.
 In this case it was a carefully directed reconnaissance aeroplane which was readily visible to the Italians and therefore construed as the source of the British intelligence.